 - 4.1 The Council's Cabinet will have overall governance responsibility for ensuring the Electrical Safety Policy is fully implemented to ensure full compliance with the regulatory standards, legislation and approved codes of practice.
-The Council's Cabinet will formally approve this policy and review it every two three years (or sooner if there is a change in regulation, legislation or codes of practice). - 4.2 The Council's Director of Housing and Operations has strategic responsibility for the management of electrical safety and for ensuring compliance is achieved and maintained.
-The Director will also oversee the implementation of the Electrical Safety Policy. - 4.3 The Council's Director of Housing and Operations Assets Lead Manager will be responsible for overseeing the delivery of the agreed electrical safety
+The Council's Cabinet will formally approve this policy and review it every three years (or sooner if there is a change in regulation, legislation or codes of practice). - 4.2 The Council's Director of Housing and Operations has strategic responsibility for the management of electrical safety and for ensuring compliance is achieved and maintained. - 4.3 The Council's Assets Lead Manager will be responsible for overseeing the delivery of the agreed electrical safety programme, and the prioritisation and implementation of any works arising from the electrical safety inspections.
+The day-to-day operational delivery will be delegated to the housing compliance team.

-- programme, and the prioritisation and implementation of any works arising from the electrical safety inspections.
-The day-to-day operational delivery will be delegated to the housing compliance team. - 4.4 The housing teams will provide key support in gaining access into properties where access is proving difficult, and use standards methods to do so.
-They will also facilitate the legal process to gain access as necessary. - 4.5 The Council's Director of Housing and Operations Chief Officer for Housing will be responsible for ensuring the policy is reviewed every two three years and will notify the Corporate Leadership Team and relevant operational team(s) responsible for the delivery of the compliance programme, of the upcoming review.
+- 4.4 The housing teams will provide key support in gaining access into properties where access is proving difficult and use standards methods to do so.
+They will also facilitate the legal process to gain access as necessary. - 4.5 The Council's Chief Officer for Housing will be responsible for ensuring the policy is reviewed every three years and will notify the Corporate Leadership Team and relevant operational team(s) responsible for the delivery of the compliance programme, of the upcoming review.